 The VMP-250 features an integrated compound fluorometer and optical backscatter (OBS) sensor to measure chlorophyll and turbidity.
-This CLTU-VMP-250 sensor is co-located on the nose of the profiler with the microstructure sensors and designed for RSI for vertical profiling applications.
+This CLTU-VMP-250 sensor is co-located on the nose of the profiler with the microstructure sensors and designed for Rockland for vertical profiling applications.

 The CLTU-VMP-250 compound chlorophyll/turbidity sensor uses a light emitting diode for fluorescence and backscattering light.
 The CLTU-VMP-250 is factory calibrated with Uranine for Fluoresence and Formazine for Turbidity.
 For calibrated characteristics of sensitivity and sensor specifications, see the figure and table below.